allswellthatsmaxwell/Variancers/chapters/ch1.md

 “That’s a promising line of thought.”

 So… the chance to crash was still 1 in 16 * 1000… but given that he crashed on that hill, the 0.1% was too low for her estimate of the rollover… since that was pretty much the only way to crash on that hill, unless god forbid the car went sailing over the edge…

+She took her glasses off while she thought, and played with them, folding one arm of them in while the other stayed stuck out, then unfolding that one and folding the other one in, again and again.

 Okay.
 So there were three ways to crash on the hill: going too far left off the road and crashing into the houses.
 Going too far right and going off the edge of the winding roads.
 Or rolling over on a turn.
 Uhh.
 They all seemed kinda equally likely to her.
 So her 0.1% was actually a 1 in 3.
 Making her overall number… 1 in 16 * 1000 * 3, which was 1 in 48 * 1000.